-- Now fold it in thirds once more, but going the opposite direction.
+Now fold it in thirds once more, but going the opposite direction.
 This will also help you to gently ‘knead’ the dough so it comes together into a more cohesive disk without overmixing it.
 Overmixing leads to rubbery and tough scones and biscuits.

-I actually demonstrated this during a live Zoom class exclusively for HTH Members last year.
+    I actually demonstrated this during a live Zoom class exclusively for HTH Students last year.
 Take a look at Benjamin’s laminated vs. un-laminated blueberry scones: